 standalone desktop genealogy software to create your GEDCOM file, this

-can also be done using the AncestryDNA website and similar websites.
+can also be done using the AncestryDNA website or various similar websites.

 If you do not have the basic genealogical knowledge, computer hardware